Harmonization in Magnetic Resonance Imaging: A Survey of Acquisition, Image-level, and Feature-level Methods

+One of the major challenges in integrating multi-center, multi-site imaging data for joint analysis lies in non-biological technical variability.
+This variability, often referred to as scanner effects or batch effects, arises from differences in hardware and software across manufacturers, imaging sequences and protocols, as well as image processing pipelines and related techniques \citep{RN144,RN138,RN141,RN140}.
+This heterogeneity substantially compromises cross-site comparability and, consequently, degrades analytical performance, particularly in the era of deep learning \citep{RN145,RNSCIDATA_HARMML}.

-A common conventional approach to avoid the challenges of directly using and comparing heterogeneous imaging data is meta-analysis, where each site performs its own analysis independently, and the results are later combined \citep{RN149,RN148,RN146}.
-However, meta-analyses typically include only group-level statistical and clinical information, making it difficult to perform detailed modeling or adjustments at the individual level.
-Moreover, when participant distributions are imbalanced, site-specific statistics may introduce systematic biases.
-In studies with small imaging sample sizes, fluctuations in parameter estimation during z-score conversion may further compromise the stability of statistical inference.
-In contrast, mega-analysis involves the joint analysis of all raw imaging data on a unified platform \citep{RN124,RN129,RN135,RN39,RN142}.
-However, this strategy places more stringent demands on data harmonization, as combining datasets from different centers may introduce additional non-biological variability, particularly due to differences in imaging protocols.
-Therefore, effective harmonization is a critical prerequisite for the success of mega-analyses.
+To avoid the challenges associated with directly comparing heterogeneous imaging data, a conventional approach is meta-analysis, in which each site performs its analysis independently and the results are subsequently combined \citep{RNmeta1,RN149,RN148,RN146}.
+However, meta-analysis typically relies on group-level statistical and clinical summaries, making it difficult to perform detailed modeling or adjustments at the individual level.
+Furthermore, when participant distributions are imbalanced across sites, site-specific estimates may introduce systematic biases.
+In studies with limited imaging sample sizes, fluctuations in parameter estimation during procedures may further compromise the stability of statistical inference.
+In contrast, mega-analysis enables the joint analysis of all raw imaging data within a unified framework \citep{RNmega1,RNmega2,RNmega3,RNmega4}, thereby facilitating more comprehensive use of individual-level information.
+However, this strategy imposes more stringent requirements on data harmonization, as pooling datasets from different centers may amplify non-biological variability, particularly that arising from differences in imaging protocols.
+Therefore, effective harmonization, which aims to reduce non-biological variability while preserving. biologically meaningful information, is a critical prerequisite for enabling reliable mega-analyses \citep{RN135,RN39}.